itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * It’s impossible said pride.
 It’s risky said experience.
 It’s pointless said reason. *Give it a try* said the ¢σиfι∂єи¢є! #confidence #attitude
 * A relationship never dies a natural death.
 It is indeed murdered by EGO, Attitude, Intolerance and Ignorance.
 * Time does not change people, it indeed reveals the real face of the people.
-* Do your duty and a little more and the future will take care of itself.
 * Hard choices, easy life.
 Easy choices, hard life ! - Jerzy Gregory
 * Things will happen.
 You can't stop them from happening, but you can control your reaction from making things worse.
 React positively live happily.
 * Life is more strict than a Teacher.
 A teacher teaches a lesson and then conducts an exam, whereas life conducts an exam and then teaches a lesson.